 The short answer is no, which I am sure, brings up another question.

-Alcohol has been used in cooking ever since both came into existence, so always.
+Alcohol has been used in cooking ever since it came into existence, so always.
 Alcohol adds flavour and is often used to deglaze a pan to release more flavour into the sauce.

 In my recipe, vodka adds a kick, that translates into a bit of “spice” when you taste it.
 Which, in turn, gets mellowed out by the sweetness of crushed tomatoes and heavy cream.
 Thus creating complexity from layering flavours upon flavours.

 Is it safe for children and pregnant women?